nbs-system/naxsi/nxapi/README.md

 Here is how nxtool will use this to generate whitelists:
   1. extract global_filters from nxapi.json, and create the base ES filter :
      { "whitelisted" : "false" }
-  2. merge base ES filter with provided cmd line filter (--filter) { "whitelisted" : "false", "server" : "www.x1.fr" }
+  2. merge base ES filter with provided cmd line filter (--filter, -s www.x1.fr) { "whitelisted" : "false", "server" : "www.x1.fr" }
   3. For each static field of the template, merge it in base ES filter :
      { "whitelisted" : "false", "server" : "www.x1.fr", "zone" : "HEADERS", "var_name" : "cookie" }